stefantasic-1990/craft-line/README.md

 ### Disclaimer

-This program is not thoroughly tested and was written by me for educational purposes.
+This program was written by me for educational purposes.
-In other words, I wouldn't be surprised if there are sneaky bugs I missed.
+In other words, I wouldn't be surprised if there are some sneaky bugs I missed.
-On the other hand, I'm sure that there are things that can be improved.
+I'm also sure that there are things that can be improved.

 ## Features